kbinani/eglyf/README.md

 - [SINUHE](https://github.com/somiyagawa/SINUHE-the-Hierotyper/tree/master/fonts/webfonts)

 > [!IMPORTANT]
-> When using these or other fonts, please ensure compliance with their respective licenses.
+> When modifying these or other fonts, please ensure compliance with their respective licenses.

 ## License

+- MIT

 See the [LICENSE](LICENSE) file for details.